MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/activedirectory/Remove-ADDomainControllerPasswordReplicationPolicy.md

 ```

 ### -DeniedList
-Specifies the users, computers, groups or other accounts to add to the list of accounts that are denied the right to replicate their passwords to this RODC.
+Specifies the users, computers, groups, or other accounts to add to the list of accounts that are denied the right to replicate their passwords to this RODC.
 You can specify more than one value by using a comma-separated list.
 The acceptable values for this parameter are: